 We have developed Common Area Expectations for Playground, Hallway, Bathroom, Lunchroom, Library and Assembly.
 Posters with these expectations are posted around the building.
+We will communicate these expectations to families when they are finished!

 Voice Levels: 0- No Talking, 1 Whisper voice, 2 Inside voice and 3 Outside voice